ahkharsha/BNBricks/project documentations/tokenomics_brikspace.md

 ## **6. Token Sale Strategy**

-**Brikspace** will conduct a token sale to raise funds for the platform’s development and growth:
+**BNBricks** will conduct a token sale to raise funds for the platform’s development and growth:

 ### **6.1 Private Sale**